 How Many Hours Can a Part-time Employee Work Without Earning Benefits?

-June 26, 2024by Alex Strautman
+September 26, 2024by Alex Strautman

 Before the Affordable Care Act (ACA), “full time employees” were generally defined as those working a 40-hour workweek.
 Those working fewer hours – whether 10, 25, or another number – were considered part-time employees and often did not receive the same benefits as the full-time employees.
 The introduction of the ACA brought significant changes to these definitions, aiming to provide more consistent healthcare coverage across different types of employment.